- What will my interview and visit be like?

 Solebury School's teachers are readily available to help students outside of class.
-There is time in every school day when students can see teachers, all of whom have designated office hours throughout the week.
+There is time every school day for students to see teachers, all of whom have designated office hours throughout the week.

-The Peer Tutoring program has a number of student volunteers to tutor other students who need extra help in particular classes.
+Our Peer Tutoring program features student volunteers who tutor other students in need of extra help in particular classes.

-Solebury offers two programs to help students with learning differences learn coping strageties so that they can fulfill their potential.
-Please see the Learning Skills section and Math Enrichment Support Program section of the website for more information in these areas.
+Solebury also offers programs to help students with learning differences realize their full potential.
+Please see the Academic Support Programs for more information.

 Yes.
 The advisor is a teacher or administrator who is assigned to help with navigating the “ins and outs” of Solebury School.
 He or she is usually the first point-of-contact for parents to call with any questions regarding their child.
 New students are assigned an advisor at the opening of school.
 Advisory meetings are held every Monday from 3:10 – 3:30 p.m.
 Advisory is a time when students have an opportunity to touch base with their advisors and fellow students who share that advisor.
 It is a time to discuss any academic or social issues, and the meeting might include an outing and food.